 - Names: Despite the German origin of the name dachshund, most Germans actually call these dogs “dackels”.

 - AKC Awards: Even though they’re one of the most popular breeds recognized by the American Kennel Club, they don’t tend to win awards.
-As of 2018 no dachshund has ever one best in show at the Westminster Dog Show.
+As of 2018, no dachshund has ever one best in the show at the Westminster Dog Show.